 I am talking about the critically panned Stage Fright, the absurd comedy horror musical.
-Stage Fright is not a good movie, but it is a fun movie.
-I rarely recommend it because you need to go into the film understanding that it isn’t going to be good, and that the music is going to be terrible.
-I am not even sure if the film is aware of how bad it is, or if this is the result of some amazing parody.
+Stage Fright is not a quote ‘good’ movie, but it is a fun movie.
+I recommend it to only specific people because you need to go into the film understanding that it isn’t going to be good, and that the music is going to be terrible (and I say that while still enjoying it).
+I am not even sure if the film is aware of how bad it is (according to critics), or if this is the result of some amazing parody.
 I sort of alternate between these positions anytime I watch it.
 But it is worth a watch, and I would argue, there’s a lot going on within that terrible quality.

 “All of Life’s A Song To Sing, So Sing With All Your Heart”